pedrocatalao/skyroads-mac/README.md

   <img src="icon.png" width="180" alt="SkyRoads app icon">
 </p>

-# SkyRoads for macOS (Apple Silicon)
+# SkyRoads for macOS

-A native macOS port of **SkyRoads** (Bluemoon Interactive, 1993) — the classic DOS space-racing game — rewritten in portable C with SDL2 and running natively on Apple Silicon.
+A native macOS port of **SkyRoads** (Bluemoon Interactive, 1993) — the classic DOS space-racing game — rewritten in portable C with SDL2 and running natively on macOS.
 No emulation, no DOSBox.

 ![status](https://img.shields.io/badge/status-playable-brightgreen)